rust-lang/rfcs/text/3196-inputln.md

 > Why is this design the best in the space of possible designs?

 It is the simplest solution to the explained problem.

+The newline stripping behavior is the same as of `std::io::BufRead::lines`.

 > What other designs have been considered and what is the rationale for not
 > choosing them?